maldonado91/Election-Analysis/README.md

 ### 2. Election-Audit Results:
 * How many votes were cast in this congressional election?
     * There were a total of 369,711 votes
-    * We found results by looping through the data and tallying 1 to every row.
+    * We found results by looping through the data and tallying 1 to total_votes variable.
 See sameple code below:
     ```
       # Read the csv and convert it into a list of dictionaries
       with open(file_to_load) as election_data: